danielhelfand/lab-tekton-fundamentals-short/workshop/content/exercises/05-pipelineresources.md

-In order to connect the `Pipeline` you will create to `PipelineResources`, you will need to create two `PipelineResources`.
+In order to connect the `Pipeline` to `PipelineResources`, you will need to create two `PipelineResources`.

 The first is a `PipelineResource` named `go-web-server-git`.
 This `PipelineResource`